 There’s a reason we’re willing to walk the extra fifty feet through the shoe department to avoid the perfume salespeople at the mall.
 We’re not looking for perfume, but we know they’re going to trap us in a sales pitch.
 And honestly, even if we are looking for a new scent, maybe we just want to learn about our options without feeling pressured to go with the one they probably get a commission to sell to us.

 The point is that people don’t like being sold to, especially if they’re higher up in the funnel.
-They have questions and your content should be there to answer them in a way that’s helpful, not pushy.
-Become their trusted resource, providing all of the information they need to make a confident decision.
-As they come to see you as the expert, they’ll naturally come back to you when they are ready to take the next step.
+They have questions and your content should be there to answer them in a way that’s helpful.
+Being pushy is not only a far-too-common marketing mistake, but it will also drive people away from your brand.
+Instead, focus on becoming their trusted resource, provide them with all of the information they need to make a confident decision, and as they come to see you as the expert, they’ll naturally come back to you when they are ready to take the next step.

 Now that your content is helpful and not too sales-y, let’s take that last point one step further.
 Your business should create content that actually cares about the reader.

 While building out your buyer personas, you’ll have uncovered your target audiences’ pain points, goals, obstacles, demeanor, and preferences.
 Rather than writing from your own perspective, write from the perspective of the client.